-"Past due loans (3 months or more)" are loans on which the principal or interest is past due for three months or more, excluding "Bankrupt loans" and "Non-accrual loans." - 22.
-Restructured loans totaled 560,295 million yen. - "Restructured loans" are loans on which terms and conditions have been amended in favor of the borrowers (e.g. reduction of the original interest rate, deferral of interest payments, extension of principal repayments or debt forgiveness) in order to support the borrowers' recovery from financial difficulties, excluding "Bankrupt loans," "Non-accrual loans" and "Past due loans (3 months or more)." - 23.
-The total amount of Bankrupt loans, Non-accrual loans, Past due loans (3 months or more) and Restructured loans was 1,788,499 million yen.
+"Past due loans (3 months or more)" are loans on which the principal or interest is past due for three months or more, excluding "Bankrupt loans" and "Non-accrual loans."

+- 22. Restructured loans totaled 884,745 million yen. - "Restructured loans" are loans on which terms and conditions have been amended in favor of the borrowers (e.g. reduction of the original interest rate, deferral of interest payments, extension of principal repayments or debt forgiveness) in order to support the borrowers' recovery from financial difficulties, excluding "Bankrupt loans," "Non-accrual loans" and "Past due loans (3 months or more)." - 23.
+The total amount of Bankrupt loans, Non-accrual loans, Past due loans (3 months or more) and Restructured loans was 2,868,696 million yen.
+This amount includes the trusted amount with The Resolution and Collection Corporation of 3,837 million yen, which is treated as off-balancing.